Questions To Ask A REALTOR® Before And During The Home Buying Process

 - Lifestyle: How close is your home to restaurants, public transportation, parks and playgrounds, shopping – all the things that will make your life easier and more enjoyable.
 Most people don’t want to travel long distances to get to the things they like to do.

 Illuminating the history of a home can shed light on any potential red flags.
 You can uncover some of the histories through your local tax office.
 A few red flags to look for include any indications that the property was distressed or abandoned in the past.

 HOA fees, or homeowners association fees, can significantly impact your budget.
 It is critical to understand if any of these fees are attached to the purchase.

 If there are HOA fees, ask for explanations of what is covered by the expense.
-In some cases, the HOA fee will cover lawn care or outdoor maintenance.
-But sometimes, you won’t gain too much from the HOA fee.
-It is also smart to ask about the solvency of the HOA.
-If the HOA has a tight financial situation, then you might experience a fee increase in the future.
+In some cases, the HOA fee will cover lawn care or outdoor maintenance, but sometimes, you won’t gain too much from the HOA fee.
+It’s also smart to ask about the solvency of the HOA.
+If the HOA has a tight financial situation, you might experience a fee increase in the future.

 The Bottom Line

 Buying a home is a major financial commitment.
 Before you jump in, make sure to ask questions.
 Remember that it never hurts to ask your REALTOR® about anything!
 You can make the best decision in your dream home buying process with more information.